Dullness arises as a natural progression of over-relaxing & over-calming.

 The cause of dullness is simple: you have become very good at relaxing—too good, actually.

 When relaxing and calming during meditation, it is easy to over-calm your mind's ability to be aware of any objects.
-The trick is to increase the clarity of your comprehension of both the sensate quality of your meditation object and the pleasure of letting go as you relax and develop calm, not decrease it.
+The trick is to increase the clarity of your comprehension of both the sensate quality of your meditation object and the pleasantness of letting go as you relax and develop calm, not decrease it.

 At this stage of mindfulness of breathing, dullness becomes a regular visitor to the meditator as a right-of-passage that signifies finding the balance between over-effort and too little effort, leading to the understanding of the middle way or balance.